Enchodus: Distribution

 Enchodus fossils have been found all over the world.
 In North America, Enchodus remains have been recovered from most US states with fossiliferous Late Cretaceous rocks, including Kansas, Nebraska, Colorado, Alabama, Mississippi, Georgia, Tennessee, Wyoming, Texas, California, North Carolina, and New Jersey.
 Fossils also have been found in the Aguja and El Doctor Formations of Mexico and the Ashville, Vermillion River and Dinosaur Park Formations, and Brown Bed Member of Canada.
 The taxon is also known from coeval strata in Mexico, South America (Tiupampan Santa Lucía Formation and Maastrichtian El Molino Formation of Bolivia, Paraíba, Pernambuco and Sergipe states of Brazil, as well as Argentina, Chile, and Peru), Africa (Egypt, Morocco, the Congo, Angola, Niger, and Equatorial Guinea), the Middle East (Saudi Arabia, Lebanon, Israel, Palestine and Jordan), Europe (England, France, the Netherlands, Belgium, Spain, Italy, Germany, Sweden, the Czech Republic, Slovenia, Greece, Ukraine and Russia), India, and Japan.
 Potentially the latest Enchodus remains are known from the earliest Eocene of Barmer, India.
 However, it has also been suggested that all post-Cretaceous Enchodus records are just reworked material.

 Taxonomy

 Species of Enchodus are generally classified into two different clades, the North American and the Mediterranean.
 It has been proposed that this distinction is the result of several isolated events between the two populations over the Late Cretaceous.
-The earliest known species is E. zimapanensis from the late Albian or earliest Cenomanian of Mexico.
+The earliest known species is E. zimapanensis from the late Albian-aged El Doctor Formation of Mexico.
 Potentially earlier remains are known from the late Barremian/early Aptian of Brazil (Morro de Chaves Formation), but these specimens are too fragmentary to confidently assign to this genus.